arthur-lemaire/vector-web-setup/README.md

 implemented on Chrome.
 Until that changes use of the chrome browser is required.

+## Docker Usage

+1. Enter the project folder
+2. Run this command in your unix terminam : `sudo docker build -t <your-username>/vector-web-app .`
+3. Finally run this to deploy the container : `sudo docker run -p 49160:8081 -d <your-username>/vector-web-app:latest`

+I just moved the ./tools/run.js to ./run.js to simplify the path for executing.
+And created a Dockerfile and .dockerignore for the docker builder.
 ## Admin usage

 As we release firmware to unlock OSKR robots or other alternate